-This specialty FHA mortgage was created to remove some of the barriers to home ownership, and make it easier to purchase HUD homes.
-HUD homes are one to four unit properties owned by the US Department of Housing and Urban Development (HUD) through foreclosure.
-The previous owners had financed the properties with FHA insured home loans, and following foreclosure proceedings ownership transferred to HUD.
+The FHA 100 down was created to remove some of the barriers to homeownership, and make it easier to purchase HUD homes.
+HUD homes are one to four-unit properties owned by the US Department of Housing and Urban Development (HUD) through foreclosure.
+The previous owners had financed the properties with FHA-insured home loans, and following foreclosure proceedings ownership transferred to HUD.

 Anyone including investors can purchase a HUD home, but priority is given to those who will live in the property as a primary residence.
 When the home first becomes available for sale there is a period of time during which only owner-occupant buyers can bid on the listings, and in addition, buyers who will live in the home can also take advantage of the FHA $100 Down mortgage program.

 Available exclusively for the purchase of HUD homes, this specialty FHA program allows for a down payment of just $100.
 In the standard FHA loan the minimum down payment for a purchase is 3.5 percent.
 The extremely low, $100 down payment option opens up home ownership opportunities for many consumers who might not otherwise be able to afford it.

 FHA $100 Down Basics

 - 10, 15, 20, 25, and 30 year fixed and 5/1 Hybrid ARM options

 - The $100 down payment incentive must be included on the executed sales contract

 - Eligible properties include 1 – 2 unit homes, manufactured homes, condos, and PUDs

 With only a $100 down payment requirement this is very close to a no money down program.
 Lowering the upfront costs means that home buyers don’t have to have a large amount saved in order to qualify for the purchase.
 They are still required to meet income standards to show that they will be able to afford the monthly mortgage payments, but this program eliminates the burden of a large amount down.